ANALYSIS-Cancel your weekends! Bitcoin doesn't rest, and neither can you | Business

 "There have to be adjustments on desks to be able to deal with it."
 Still, the fact that crypto markets, unlike traditional assets, have no downtime can also be a positive for investors who want to react swiftly to potentially price-moving events that unfold at weekends or public holidays.

-"If an event happens in the middle of the weekend, those that participate in crypto will able to immediately hedge that risk - and that's a really powerful thing for markets," said Chris Zuehlke, global head of Cumberland, the crypto arm of Chicago trading firm DRW.
+"If an event happens in the middle of the weekend, those that participate in crypto will be able to immediately hedge that risk - and that's a really powerful thing for markets," said Chris Zuehlke, global head of Cumberland, the crypto arm of Chicago trading firm DRW. ($1 = 0.8168 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)